Music Library Doctor

 2. 2 Add every folder that holds music — external drives, archived collections, miscellaneous Downloads subfolders.
 MLD lists them in one tree.

 4. 4 Pick a target folder (your future single music library).
-The Consolidation Wizard plans the move: duplicates collapse to the best copy, folder hierarchy is preserved, nothing overwrites without confirmation.
+The Consolidation Wizard plans the move: identical copies are skipped, folder hierarchy is preserved, nothing overwrites without confirmation.

 5. 5 Apply.
 Files move into the target folder with hierarchy intact.
-Each step is logged and reversible — full undo if anything looks off.
+The whole move is logged and reversible — one-click undo of the entire batch if anything looks off.

 Supported today